zzxxuu/cse15l-lab-reports/lab-report-2.md

 ![Image](截屏2022-05-02 下午4.52.57.png)
 * The problem here is that it is supposed to return just the URL links, but it is returning both the image and URL links.
 The bug is that the code does not differentiate between image and URL links.
 What me and my partner did here is allow the code to identify "!" to differentiate between image and URL and only return URL.
-The failure-inducing file containd both of these, which is why we have the output shown above.
+The test4-file containd both of these, which is why we have the output shown above.